French cannon at Yorktown

 Source: Atlas of the Historical Geography of the United States, Campaigns of 1781 (Plate 160h, digitized by University of Richmond)

 Later, Ewald recognized that Loyalists were wise to keep a low profile.
-He was surprised to discover that the response he heard was convincing, and provided a clear rationale for not overtly supporting the British cause.
-The Marquis de Lafayette articulated the same perspective in a letter to the Continental Congress, which was alarmed that Cornwallis was marching through North Carolina into Virginia without meeting formal resistance:7
+He was surprised to discover that the responses he heard from loyalists were convincing and provided a clear rationale for not overtly supporting the British cause.
+The Marquis de Lafayette articulated the same perspective in a letter to the Continental Congress, which was alarmed that Cornwallis was marching through North Carolina into Virginia without meeting formal resistance:9

 Lord Cornwallis chased General Nathaniel Green to the Dan River, before marching back into North Carolina and then fighting at Guilford Courthouse